torrust/torrust-index-archive/backend/README.md

 ./torrust
 ```

-#### Note : We recommond you to use GoBang to manage database (A cross-platform TUI database management tool written in Rust)
+#### Note : We recommend you to use GoBang to manage database (A cross-platform TUI database management tool written in Rust)

 [GoBang](https://github.com/TaKO8Ki/gobang)